Learn how to improve your mobile signal, what causes poor signal and solutions to fix.

 Mobile Phone Repeater

-don't want to be tied to an antenna, then a mobile repeater is the ideal solution.
+If you don’t want to be tied to an antenna, then a mobile repeater is the ideal solution.
 The signal can also be shared by multiple mobile devices including mobile phones, mobile tablets and mobile data devices.
 Cel-Fi is currently available for Telstra NextG and Optus 3G.

 The Cel-Fi Smart Repeater is the only widely approved and legal consumer repeater in Australia.
 It consists of a Window Unit to boost the mobile signal from outdoors and a Coverage Unit to disburse the mobile signal indoors.
 The units are connected by a wireless link and both need to be plugged into power.
 The mobile signal is wirelessly disbursed throughout the building for around 25 users.